Functional central limit theorems for rough volatility: Functional Central limit theorems for a family of H older continuous processes

 \subsection{Weak convergence of Brownian motion in H\"older spaces}

 Donsker's classical convergence result was proven under the Skorokhod topology.
-We concentrate here on convergence in the H\"older topology, due to Lamperti~\cite{Lamperti-Donsker}.
-The standard convergence result for Brownian motion can be stated as follows: \begin{theorem} For $\lambda<\frac{1}{2}$, the sequence $(B_n)$ in~\eqref{eq:Donsker} converges weakly to a Brownian motion in $\left(\Cc^\lambda(\TT),\|\cdot\|_\lambda\right)$. \end{theorem} The proof relies on finite-dimensional convergence and tightness of the approximating sequence.
-Not surprisingly, the tightness criterion~\cite{Billingsley} in the Skorokhod space $\Dd(\TT)$ and in a H\"older space setting are very different.
-In fact, the tightness criterion in H\"older spaces is strictly related to Kolmogorov-\u{C}entsov's continuity theorem~\cite{Centsov}.
-Note, in passing, that the approximating sequence~\eqref{eq:Donsker} is piecewise differentiable (in time) for each $n\geq 1$, even though its limit is obviously not. \begin{theorem}[Sufficient conditions for weak convergence in H\"older spaces] Let $Z\in\Cc^\lambda(\TT)$ and $(Z_n)_{n\geq 1}$ an approximating sequence in the sense that for any sequence~$(\tau_k)_k$ in~$\TT$, $(Z_n(\tau_k)_k$ converges in distribution to $(Z(\tau_k)$ as~$n$ tends to infinity.
+We concentrate here on convergence in the H\"older topology, due to Lamperti~\cite{Lamperti62a}.
+The standard convergence result for Brownian motion can be stated as follows: \begin{theorem} For $\lambda<\frac{1}{2}$, the sequence $(W_n)$ in~\eqref{eq:Donsker} converges weakly to a Brownian motion in $\left(\Cc^\lambda(\TT),\|\cdot\|_\lambda\right)$. \end{theorem} The proof relies on finite-dimensional convergence and tightness of the approximating sequence.
+Not surprisingly, the tightness criterion~\cite{Billingsley68} in the Skorokhod space $\Dd(\TT)$ and in a H\"older space are different.
+In fact, the tightness criterion in H\"older space is strictly related to Kolmogorov-\u{C}entsov's continuity~\cite{Centsov56}.
+Note in passing that the approximating sequence~\eqref{eq:Donsker} is piecewise differentiable in time for each $n\geq 1$ even though its limit is obviously not.
+The proof of Theorem~\ref{thm: Donsker} follows from Theorem~\ref{thm: tailxi} under Assumption~\ref{assu:xi}. \begin{theorem}[Sufficient conditions for weak convergence in H\"older spaces (Ra\v{c}kauskas-Suquet~\cite{RS04})] Let $Z\in\Cc^\lambda(\TT)$ and $(Z_n)_{n\geq 1}$ an approximating sequence in the sense that, for any sequence~$(\tau_k)_k$ in~$\TT$, $(Z_n(\tau_k))_k$ converges in distribution to $ (Z(\tau_k))_k$ as~$n$ tends to infinity.
+Assume further that we have